-6.3 | Student Promotion Policy
+6.2 | Student Promotion Policy

-BCS students will be evaluated on multiple criteria including work, academic grade, core values, teacher/administrator observations, and/or diagnostic testing.
+BCS students will be evaluated on multiple criteria including work, academic grade, core values, teacher/administrator observations, and diagnostic testing.
 BCS students will be promoted to the next grade level when they have demonstrated sufficient academic and social proficiency.
-When a Grammar School Student earns a Not Sufficient/Weak grade designation or an Upper School student demonstrates significant academic weakness, the Teacher, and Principal will write a Student Promotion Plan.
+When a Grammar School Student earns a Not Sufficient/Weak grade designation or an Upper School student earns a subject average less than 65%, the parents, Teacher, and Principal will meet to create a Student Promotion Plan.
 The plan will clearly identify what needs to be accomplished in order for the student to be promoted.

-6.4 | Grammar School Grading
+6.3 | Grammar School Grading